enkidevs/curriculum/javascript/javascript-playground-questions/happy-birthday/happy-birthday.md

 category: coding

 setupCode:
+  startingPoint: |
-  startingPoint: "// 👋 Welcome to the JavaScript coding playground. \n. // Example output: \n // Your birthday is in 131 days \n"
+    // 👋 Welcome to the JavaScript coding playground.
+    // Example output:
+    // Your birthday is in 131 days

 ---